Human Papillomavirus

 Cervical cancer is the most common cancer linked to HPV in people with a cervix.
 In fact, nearly

-all cervical cancers are caused by HPV.
+All cervical cancers are caused by HPV.
 Cervical cancer is preventable with the HPV vaccine

 and regular screening tests.